Updated: Feb 04, 2023

 "A lot can be gained by talking about these boundaries ahead of time," Burke says, "erring on the side of respect and courteousness and bringing things up before you get resentful."

-Consider writing up a written agreement if you think you need one.
+Consider writing up an agreement that you both sign if you think you need one.
 Davis and his roommates took a more relaxed approach but he says he has friends who are only comfortable living with roommates when boundaries are spelled out in writing.

 "In either scenario, it's extremely important to be as honest as possible about what you're comfortable with in terms of space and behaviors in your home," Davis says.